SimiaoZuo/SimiaoZuo.github.io/_pages/cv.md

 Education
 ======
 * **Ph.D. in Machine Learning**\
-  Georgia Institute of Technology, 2023 (expected)
+  Georgia Institute of Technology, 2023

 * **B.S. in Computer Science (with Highest Honors)**\
   **B.S. in Mathematics (with Highest Honors)**\